oracle-livelabs/oic/opa-for-fusionApps/common/provision-opa/provision.md

 ## Task 3: Access the Process Automation Instance from the Infrastructure Console

-After you've provisioned a Oracle Cloud Infrastructure Process Automation instance, you can access it from the Oracle Cloud Infrastructure Console.
+After you've provisioned a Process Automation instance, you can access it from the Oracle Cloud Infrastructure Console.

 1. Sign in to the Oracle Cloud Infrastructure Console.
 2. Open the navigation menu and click Developer Services.
 Under Application Integration, click Process Automation.